Religion in South Africa: Baháʼí Faith

+Buddhism

+Buddhism was introduced to South Africa in the 1680s and grew gradually over the years.
+By the late 1990s, there were about 6,000 Buddhists, making up roughly 0.01% of the population.
+However, estimates from the 2010s show that the Buddhist community, including those following Taoism and Chinese folk religions increased to between 0.2% and 0.3% of the population, or about 100,000 to 150,000 people.
+Despite this growth, the number of active practitioners is likely smaller.

+The World Population Review indicates that, there are around 90,000 Buddhists in South Africa, constituting 0.2% of the country's total population.

 Judaism

 The history of the Jews in South Africa mainly began under the British Empire, following a general pattern of increased European settlement in the 19th century.
 The early patterns of Jewish South African history are almost identical to the history of the Jews in the United States but on a much smaller scale, including the period of early discovery and settlement from the late 17th century to the early 19th century.
 The community grew tenfold between 1880 and 1914, from 4,000 to over 40,000.
 During apartheid, a number of Jews were prominent in the Anti-Apartheid Movement, while others were instrumental in promoting the extension of diplomatic military ties between Israel and the country's white government.
 South Africa's Jewish community differs from its counterparts in other African countries in that the majority have remained on the continent rather than emigrating to Israel (62% of the maximum 120,000 still remain).
 Among potential Jewish emigrants, many were likelier to select a destination popular among other South Africans, such as Australia.

+Beginning in the 2020s, some White South Africans began converting to Judaism and emigrating to Israel.